 The heavier end of the menu carries Wagyu sirloin marinated in miso for 10 days and grilled hapuka (a fish similar to bass or groper) with seaweed lemon butter, as well as a monstrous okonomiyaki; a dinner-plate sized matcha crepe filled with cabbage, onion and pickled ginger, smothered in Japanese barbeque sauce and Kewpie mayonnaise.
 Provolone cheese anchors the umami without adding overpowering richness.

-An upstairs balcony is due to open next month for drinks backed by Japanese disco, and an upstairs bar and dining space will open in 2019.
+An upstairs balcony and bar is due to open in December for drinks backed by Japanese disco music, and an upstairs dining space will open in 2019.

 191 Swan Street, Richmond